 Managing a Volunteer Peer-to-Peer Leadership Giving Society

-Yoni Sunshine, Brown University
+Yoni Sunshine and Nadia Baum, Brown University

 Raise the Sails: Jumpstarting Your Student Philanthropy Program